launchflow/launchflow/docs/src/app/docs/get-started/page.md

 <!-- TODO use the fence highlighting to show the lines that were modified-->
 <!-- would be nice to modify it to show additions in green and deletions in red -->
-LaunchFlow is an open source deployment tool that makes it easy to automate your application's infrastructure, secrets, and deployments on Amazon Web Services (AWS) and Google Cloud Platform (GCP).
-For an overview, see the [welcome page](../).
+LaunchFlow is an open source Python SDK that lets you launch websites, APIs, and workers to AWS / GCP with minimal configuration.
+See the [welcome page](../) for an overview.

-In this walk-through, we'll install LaunchFlow and demonstrate how to create and deploy a small web application with it.
-See [here](../#core-concepts) an overview of the core concepts.
+In this walk-through, we'll install LaunchFlow and demonstrate how to deploy a small web application with it.

 <!-- TODO: move tab provider so we only have one set of tabs at the top that's sticky like https://docs.stripe.com/checkout/quickstart -->
 {% tabProvider defaultLabel="AWS" %}